Netlabbuilder/Ansible_notes/Arista Networks/Lab1 Spine Leaf Layer3 Underlay/README.md

  ```
 ## Playbooks
 **Playbook 1:** `playbook_display_name.yml`
-- This playbook is to display name values declared in YAML-format inventory file (`host_inventory.yml`) by using ansible default variable `inventory_hostname`.
+- This playbook is to display name values declared in YAML-format inventory file `host_inventory.yml` by using ansible built-in variable `inventory_hostname`.
 No changes will be made on target nodes.
 - Run the playbook for the first time with command `ansible-playbook playbook_config_banner_login.yml`:

   ```